-Now in his late eighties Jack Dale has lived in the remote and rugged Kimberley region of northwest Australia since childhood.
-His life spans from the turbulent and often bloody years of early white settlement through to a life working cattle and traveling the north west as he accumulated knowledge and the ancient stories of the land and its creation spirits.
+Jack Dale lived in the remote and rugged Kimberley region of northwest Australia since childhood.
+His life spanned from the turbulent and often bloody years of early white settlement through to a life working cattle and traveling the north west as he accumulated knowledge and the ancient stories of the land and its creation spirits.

 Melbourne natural history photographer, artist and entrepreneur, Neil McLeod visited Jack Dale during the late 1980’s at the suggestion of David Mowaljarlai and anthropologist Kevin Shaw.
 Ten years later, in 1997, re-introduced by Shaw, McLeod asked Dale if he would consider painting.
-The old man, by now in his 70’s was excited that someone had come to him at last to record his knowledge and traditions.
+The old man, by now in his 70’s, was excited that someone had come to him at last to record his knowledge and traditions.
 McLeod supplied the materials and encouraged Dale to begin painting.
-As one of the last, dwindling, generation of old men who possess a complete knowledge of the rituals, law and culture of his people Jack Dale had become a vital link to the past.
+As one of the last of the dwindling generation of old men who possess a complete knowledge of the rituals, law and culture of his people Jack Dale had become a vital link to the past.

 A custodian of ancient stories about the land and its creation, his most compelling and mysterious works focus on the Wandjina and other important spirit beings that created the land and instituted the laws that govern human behaviour.
 Wandjinas are powerful fertility spirits responsible for the life-giving monsoon rains.
 Jack believes that the ‘big boss’ Wandjina can rally his attendants when conflict occurs between humans.
 These spirits are depicted in a distinctive style; ghost like, with haloes, large dark pool-like eyes and with no mouth for, according to Dale, giving them a mouth would mean the heavens would open and the rain would never cease.
 “Whites have the bible.
 We have our Wandjinas.
 We have to go to these places else we are empty,” said Dale.
 These Wandjina sites, located throughout the Kimberley, are over 60,000 years old and are painted on rock overhangs, often marked by striking geological features like the Djalala or ‘marking stones’ that indicate their presence.

-Despite his age, Jack Dale works with an indefatigable energy, documenting important beliefs and events of his life.
-He is often assisted by family members including his wife, artist Biddy Dale.
-Now a very old man, he works by drafting out the major story elements on to his canvases, which can at times be up to two metres or more in size.
-As he does so, he relates the story while instructing and overseeing his wife and daughter Edna Dale as they complete the dotted outlines and decorative infill.
+Despite his age, Jack Dale worked with an indefatigable energy, documenting important beliefs and events of his life.
+He was often assisted by family members including his wife, artist Biddy Dale.
+At the end of his life he worked by drafting out the major story elements on to his canvases, which can at times be up to two metres or more in size.
+As he did this, he related the story while instructing and overseeing his wife and daughter Edna Dale as they completed the dotted outlines and decorative infill.

 Jack Dale’s paintings, with their correlating landscape markers of hills, waterholes and traditional journey lines, were used in a land claim that returned the Imintji country to its traditional owners.
-Jack still spends time at the community but these days, for health reasons, lives in the closest town, Derby.
-Sometimes called the ‘Grand Old Man of the Kimberley' Jack is a highly respected tribal elder, both for his custodianship of Ceremonial Law and for his skill as a bushman.
+For health reasons Dale spent the last years of his life in the closest town, Derby.
+Sometimes called the ‘Grand Old Man of the Kimberley' Jack was a highly respected tribal elder, both for his custodianship of Ceremonial Law and for his skill as a bushman.
 He came to painting late in life, after many hard-working years as a stockman.
-Even then he was revered for his extensive knowledge and admired for his physical strength and determined attitude.
-This, he re-lives and communicates in his painting, sharing with an international audience, a powerful experience of the inimitable Kimberley genius, so precariously balanced at the crossroads of change.
+Even then, he was revered for his extensive knowledge and admired for his physical strength and determined attitude.
+This, he re-lived and communicated in his painting, sharing with an international audience, a powerful experience of the inimitable Kimberley genius, so precariously balanced at the crossroads of change.

 203 x 164 cm